 22. Do not those who devise evil err?
 But mercy and truth are for those who devise good.

-23. There is profit in all toil, but talk from the lips leads only to poverty.
+23. In all labor, there is profit, but the talk of the lips tends only to poverty.

-24. The crown of wise men is their wealth; the folly of fools is folly.
+24. The crown of wise men is their wealth; the folly of fools crowns them with folly.

 25. A true witness delivers souls, but a deceitful man breathes out lies.

 Lord is strong confidence, for He is a shelter for His children.